 tagsplit program according to your practice’s settings.
 The

-tagsplit program processes queued up tags and sorts them by insurance batch while doing a number of other validation checks, all of which relies on your practice’s custom
+tagsplit program processes queued-up claims (“tags”) and sorts them by insurance batch while doing a number of other validation checks, all of which refers back to your practice’s custom

 splitconfig configuration.
 The

 preptags program automatically runs the